plstcharles/thelper/README.rst

 .. __: <https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)>

+To get a general idea of what this framework can be used for, visit the `FAQ page
-For installation instructions, refer to the `installation guide <https://github.com/plstcharles/thelper/blob/master/INSTALL.rst>`_.
+<https://thelper.readthedocs.io/en/latest/faq.html>`_.
+For installation instructions, refer to the
+`installation guide <https://github.com/plstcharles/thelper/blob/master/INSTALL.rst>`_.
 For usage instructions, refer to the `user guide <https://thelper.readthedocs.io/en/latest/user-guide.html>`_.
 The auto-generated documentation is available via `readthedocs.io <https://thelper.readthedocs.io/en/latest/>`_.

 Notes